Nancy LT Hamilton, author

 - Escapement files: half-round, flat, square, triangular (aka 3 square) and round – ideally a rough cut #0 and a medium-cut #2.
 You can buy it in sets.
 These files are smaller than needle files.

 - Needle files: same as escapement

 - Habilis Files: one of my favorites.
 It is sized between a needle file and full-sized files.

 - Full-Sized files: medium and fine – flat. one double cut, one single cut

 - Ring file – you’ll probably want a rough (#0 – #2) and a medium (#3-#4) or a fine (#5-#8) (Swiss grading system).
 Ring files are used for filing the insides of rings (as well as other uses).
 They are 1/2 round and larger than Needle, Escapement or Habilis files.

 - Joint files (if doing hinges or stone setting)

-- Chenier or Joint files – used for stone setting, hinge creation and other uses.
-They only have teeth on their rounded edges so are great for cutting channels and grooves.
+- Chenier or Joint files – used for stone setting, hinge creation, and other uses.
+They only have teeth on their rounded edges so they are great for cutting channels and grooves.

-- Flat pliers – 2 pairs is best.
+- Flat pliers – 2 pairs are best.
 Used for moving metal, opening and closing jump rings, holding material while sanding – a zillion uses.